4.50 from 2 votes

 Expect these peanut butter balls to easily last 2-3 weeks if placed in an airtight container in the refrigerator.
 Honestly, they are usually eaten or gifted by then in our house!

-Can You Freeze Peanut Butter Pretzel Buckeyes?
+Can You Freeze Chocolate Peanut Butter Pretzel Bites?

 Yes, you can totally freeze these peanut butter pretzel buckeyes.
 In fact freezing these treats is a great way to prepare ahead for a party or the holiday season.